sergioventurini/stepp/README.md

 **Note:** if you installed the package prior to 9 May 2019, you need to manually remove the previous installation.
 You can do it by deleting all the files used by `stepp` from your Stata `PERSONAL` directory.

 # News
+- 30/11/2023: the calculations of the GLM case have been updated
 - 10/01/2021: the package now includes the possibility to run single group analyses
 - 05/10/2020: the package now includes a procedure called `balance_patients` for determining the optimal number of subpopulations
 - 01/08/2020: the package now allows to generate subpopulations using the event-based approach described in Lazar et al. (2016)